HubTou/portstreelint/README.md

 the ports' Makefiles, but just loads their variables without regard to the conditional tests that may surround them.

+The nonexistent plist is not very helpful because there are unaccounted autoplist options for some languages (Python)...

-PORTREVISION is not taken into account in the vulnerabilities check which may leads to reporting false positives.
-The ports using exotic versioning schemes will also be skipped because the library we use for version comparisons is geared toward Python ports and limited for this usage.
+The ports using exotic versioning schemes will be skipped from the vulnerability check because the library we use for version comparisons is geared toward Python ports and limited for this usage.